Dexin-Huang/finalproject4731/README.md

-# Basketball Free Throw Prediction
+# SWISH

+**Skeletal Wrist Inference for Shot prediction in Hoops**

-**COMS4731 Computer Vision - Columbia University - Fall 2025**
+*COMS4731 Computer Vision - Columbia University - Fall 2025*

-Predicting basketball free throw outcomes (make/miss) from body pose at the moment of release.
+Predicting basketball free throw outcomes (make/miss) from 3D body pose at the moment of release using deep learning on skeletal graphs.

 ## Results